Dysautonomia Starter Kit

 Step 3 – Queue up some videos

 My all time favorite video is our “What is POTS?” video–if you need a quick explainer for friends and family, share it with them!
+(And listen closely to try to figure out which part of the voiceover I did.)

 In 2021, husband wife team Ashley and Cort Rippentrop released their film Behind the Visible about Ashley’s journey with POTS.
 They interview some of the top POTS researchers and physicians as well as some of my great friends I’ve met over the years.
 It’s an incredibly validating film for POTS patients and a phenomenal introduction to the syndrome for friends and family.
 You can rent or buy it on Vimeo here!
 (See if you can catch me in the movie for 2 seconds!)